 Start with a plan.

-- Know your plants.
-Tomatoes come in vine and bush varieties, but both types need plenty of space and at least eight hours of sunlight each day.
+Tomatoes come in vine and bush varieties.
+Both types need plenty of space and at least eight hours of sunlight each day.
 Overcrowded roots and an abundance of leaves can create competition for resources.
 If plants are taking up energy on putting down roots, they’re less likely to use that energy on fruit.
 Tomatoes and watermelons can take more than 90 days to grow from seed to fruit-bearing plants.
 Don’t lose heart if your vines are leafy with lots of flowers, but no signs of fruit after a couple of months.
 Vine plants need to grow up, or fruit will be vulnerable to critters and potential moldiness.
 Place viney plants along a fence, or install a cage or trellis.
-Lettuces, spinach and other greens like cooler weather and not as many hours of direct sunlight, so don’t try to create the whole salad in one season.
-Look for a gardening blogger or Instagrammer who lives in your area, or look for a master gardener online, and feel free to ask questions, because gardeners usually like to share their knowledge.
+Lettuces, spinach and other greens like cooler weather and not as many hours of direct sunlight.
+So don’t try to create the whole salad in one season.
+Look for a gardening blogger or Instagrammer who lives in your area, or look for a master gardener online.
+Feel free to ask questions, because gardeners usually like to share their knowledge.

-- Know your budget.
 There are ways to garden with low and no budget.
 You can save cucumber and squash seeds, let them dry, and plant directly in the ground after the last freeze.
-(This has never worked for me, personally, but a friend with a green thumb seems to have success whenever she covers a slice of cucumber with a handful of dirt.)
+(This has never worked for me, personally.
+But a friend with a green thumb seems to have success whenever she covers a slice of cucumber with a handful of dirt.)
 However, backyard soil can require a lot of improvement like fertilizer and aeration.